-The Administrative Data Research Centre Northern Ireland (ADRC NI), a partnership between Queen’s University and Ulster University, has launched an online air pollution dashboard that allows the public to input a postcode for anywhere in Northern Ireland to see levels of air pollution in their area.
+The ADR Northern Ireland partner, ADRC NI, has launched an online air pollution dashboard that allows the public to input a postcode for anywhere in Northern Ireland to see levels of air pollution in their area.

 The dashboard also lets the public view how levels of air pollution have changed over time and whether they exceed the new WHO guideline threshold levels, above which pollution leads to ill health.